kkaur89/SEI-Project-Three/README.md

          </>
       )

-This was the first major hurdle I had come across, is that the above code which is an array map method for the GET request of the packages was rendering all places even though there was a link between the package and days through the id.
-Another issue was that the ShowPackageTile that was being passed into this component was also jusy rendering all the items in the array and I was not able to split out places using the array index.
+This was the first major hurdle I had come across is that the abiev and below code meant that this component was rendering all the items in the array and I was not able to split out places using the array index by passing through props.
+The aim was to be able to render each day seperately.

         import React from 'react'
         import Media from 'react-bootstrap/Media'